Use docker commands easily with Makefile!

 designed to easily build programs written in compiled programming languages such as C and C++.

-However, it can also be used to abbreviate commands as shown above!
+However, as shown above, it can also be used to shorten commands!

 Now, let's get started with the installation!